B2B Inbound and Outbound Questions for Business Development

 What’s Acadia’s take on the matter?
 It’s more important to build a solid email campaign that resonates with your audiences than it is to worry which category it falls into.

-Both inbound and outbound marketing have a role to play in lead generation.
+Both inbound and outbound marketing has a role to play in lead generation.
 By utilizing both strategies you can reach those you’re aware of and those you aren’t.
 And getting your message out to your industry with multiple channels, you’re using your time and money more efficiently.